-Council's discretion is restricted to the following matters when considering an application for resource consent under this rule:
+The Council's discretion is restricted to the following matters when considering an application for resource consent under this rule:

-- Road hierarchy; - Traffic volumes and traffic mix relative to existing and future traffic patterns; - Speed environment; - Sight distances; - Effects on the function, safety, and efficiency of the transport network; - The integration of land use with transport; - The matters addressed in, and recommendations of an ITA if required (See Rule 9.1.6); - Methods to avoid, remedy, or mitigate adverse effects on the safety and efficiency of the transport network; - Effects on the "whole-of-life" cost and level of service of the road network; - Cumulative effects on the transport network; - Technical advice provided by Council as road controlling authority. - (ii) Matters in respect of which conditions can be imposed
+- Road hierarchy; - Traffic volumes and traffic mix relative to existing and future traffic patterns; - Speed environment; - Sight distances; - Effects on the function, safety, and efficiency of the transport network; - The integration of land use with transport; - The results of an ITA: - Methods to avoid, remedy, or mitigate adverse effects on the safety and efficiency of the transport network; - Effects on the "whole-of-life" cost and level of service of the road network;

+- Cumulative effects on the transport network; - Any matters identified by Council as road controlling authority. - (ii) Matters in respect of which conditions can be imposed

-Where consent is granted, Council may impose conditions to avoid, remedy, or mitigate adverse effects on the transport network including effects on the "whole of life" cost and level of service of the road network.
+Where consent is granted, the Council may impose conditions to avoid, remedy, or mitigate adverse effects on the transport network including effects on the "whole of life" cost and level of service of the road network.